 Appreciating Similarities & Differences

 As our workplaces and communities become increasingly diverse, we will all need to take the time to learn about each other and adapt to one another.
 You cannot expect this learning process to take place over a short time.
-With every new member, there will be multiple opportunities for continuous learning of each other’s similarities and differences.
-To do so, we need to adopt a growth mindset as well as appreciate and celebrate our similarities and differences.
+There will be multiple opportunities to continuously learn each other’s similarities and differences with every new member.
+We need to adopt a growth mindset and appreciate and celebrate our similarities and differences.

 Adopt a Growth Mindset